avoro/rpi-rgb-led-matrix/README.md

 Overview
 --------
-The following project utlizes three 16x32 RGB LED matrix panels that are chained in order to display a scrolling stock data acquired from `www.nasdaq.com`.
+The following project utlizes three 16x32 RGB LED matrix panels that are chained in order to display scrolling stock data acquired from `www.nasdaq.com`.

 Required Materials